-There are 7 types of licenses available, which include general insurance, life insurance, life and general insurance and captive insurance businesses and International Insurance Manager, International Underwriting Manager and International Insurance Broker.
-Applicant can be a company including an established foreign or domestic insurance company or licensed registered agent and trust company in Brunei acting as representative for the purpose of license application.
+Seven types of licence are available: general insurance, life insurance, life and general insurance and captive insurance businesses and international insurance manager, international underwriting manager and international insurance broker.
+An applicant can be a company including an established foreign or domestic insurance company or licensed registered agent and trust company in Brunei acting as representative for the purpose of license application.

 Further, no person (including a corporation) may carry on any business as an international insurance manager, international underwriting manager or international insurance broker unless he holds a licence relating to such business.

 Every application must include a business plan for the first three years of operation; copies of the applicant's constituent documents, where applicable a copy of the applicant's audited annual accounts for the 3 consecutive years immediately preceding the application, and in the case of a takaful or re-takaful provider, the names of the Sharia council duly appointed to advise that provider.
 The Authority may request further or other information or documents.

 Licence applications for international insurance managers, underwriters and brokers must satisfy the Authority that the controllers, directors and chief executive officers of the applicant are fit and proper persons having knowledge of the insurance related activities proposed to be conducted and is able to maintain sufficient funds to cover its expenses in the proposed activities for the period covered by its business plan.

 Prior written consent of the Authority is required to open an office or establish any subsidiary in Brunei or elsewhere. (section 24)